Pro-Culture/Dais/README.md

 You can sell shares of your company to crypto nerds.
 Crypto Individuals can invest in your Dapp startup with crypto currency and get ROI.

-  TO use the package
-use your node package manager to install the latest version of dais npm install Dais.

 import the file and inherit it in your smart contract